tqtg/zalo-landmark/README.md

 ### Model Training

-First, we need to download pre-trained models of Inception-ResNet and ResNet-152.
-Pre-trained weights are from [Slim](https://github.com/tensorflow/models/tree/master/research/slim) package of *Tensorflow* framework.
+First, we need to download pre-trained models of Inception-ResNet and ResNet-152 from [Slim](https://github.com/tensorflow/models/tree/master/research/slim).

 ```bash
 $ chmod 700 download.sh
 $ ./download.sh
 ```

-All pre-trained weights will be downloaded and stored in *pretrained* folder.
+All pre-trained weights will be stored in *pretrained* folder.

 To trained a new model with Inception-ResNet architecture:
 ```bash